-To protect your rights, we need to prevent others from denying you these rights or asking you to surrender the rights.
-Therefore, you have certain responsibilities if you distribute copies of the software, or if you modify it: responsibilities to respect the freedom of others.

-For example, if you distribute copies of such a program, whether gratis or for a fee, you must pass on to the recipients the same freedoms that you received.
+To protect your rights, we need to make restrictions that forbid distributors to deny you these rights or to ask you to surrender these rights.
+These restrictions translate to certain responsibilities for you if you distribute copies of the library or if you modify it.
+For example, if you distribute copies of the library, whether gratis or for a fee, you must give the recipients all the rights that we gave you.
 You must make sure that they, too, receive or can get the source code.
+If you link other code with the library, you must provide complete object files to the recipients, so that they can relink them with the library after making changes to the library and recompiling it.
 And you must show them these terms so they know their rights.

-Developers that use the GNU GPL protect your rights with two steps: (1) assert copyright on the software, and (2) offer you this License giving you legal permission to copy, distribute and/or modify it.
+We protect your rights with a two-step method: (1) we copyright the library, and (2) we offer you this license, which gives you legal permission to copy, distribute and/or modify the library.